 As a result of the 2012 revised FIRM, Retriev incorporated applicable flood-related requirements within their Permit renewal application for the 265 and 295 storage units.
 However, based on Retriev's knowledge of the area surrounding their property, Retriev believed that the 2012 FIRM was not an accurate representation of the 100-year floodplain.
 As such, Retriev contracted EMH&T in 2017 to perform a floodplain study.
-This study culminated in the preparation of a Letter of Map Revision (LOMR) that presents a more accurate representation of the 100-year floodplain and demonstrates that the Retriev property is not located within the 100-year floodplain.
+This study culminated in the preparation of a Letter of Map Revision (LOMR) that presents a more accurate representation of the 100-year floodplain.
 The LOMR was submitted to the Federal Emergency Management Agency (FEMA).
 On July 6, 2018, FEMA issued an updated FIRM Panel Number 258 of 425 with an effective date of November 20, 2018.
-The updated 2018 FIRM (Plate 1) indicates that the Retriev property is located within Zone X (outside of both the 100-year and 500-year floodplains).
+The updated 2018 FIRM (Plate 1) indicates that the Retriev property is located within Zone X (outside of both the 100-year floodplains).
 Therefore, flood-related requirements are not applicable to Retriev.